-Audit Committee is responsible to verify that the company has appropriate and effective internal control and internal audit systems.
-It has to review of the company's performance to be conformed with the laws relating to securities and the SET, including the SET's regulations and other laws relating to the company's business operations.
-The committee hold a meeting, at least once every quarter to consider and take actions to correct financial reports and to define disclosure of information completely and adequately.
-The committee also take cares of related transaction or matters that may cause conflicts of interests to be performed in accordance with the laws relating to capital market and the SET.
-The company's auditor will attend the meeting with the Audit Committee to give observations on the result of the company's accounting audit.
+The Audit Committee is responsible to verify that the Company has appropriate and effective internal control and internal audit systems.
+It has to review of the Company's performance to be conformed with the laws relating to securities and the SET, including the SET's regulations and other laws relating to the Company's business operations.
+The Audit Committee hold a meeting, at least once every quarter to consider and take actions to correct financial reports and to define disclosure of information completely and adequately.
+The Audit Committee also take cares of related transaction or matters that may cause conflicts of interests to be performed in accordance with the laws relating to capital market and the SET.
+The Company's auditor will attend the meeting with the Audit Committee to give observations on the result of the company's accounting audit.